Xunius/MeiTingTrunk/README.md

 git clone https://github.com/Xunius/MeiTingTrunk
 ```

+Check out the dependency list if any module is missing in your python environment.

-and launch it with
+Then launch it with

 ```
 $ cd MeiTingTrunk
 $ python -m MeiTingTrunk.main
 ```

-Check out the dependency list if any module is missing in your python environment.

 ## Contribution